 If you’re an experienced budget user, right now would be a good time to consider any tweaks you should make going into the new year.
 In our household, we made two changes.
 The first one has to do with our clothing budget.
 When Jude and I were first married, we each had separate budgeted amounts for clothes.
 When our kids came along, we added a third clothing budget — “kids’ clothes.”
 But we decided to split that into separate budgets for each of our three kids, so now we have five clothing budgets in total.
 It should help us spread our former “kids’ clothes” budget more evenly across our three kids.

-Next, we added a “pet food & supplies” category for expenses related to our seemingly always hungry guinea pig.
-We used to put such expenses in our entertainment budget, but honestly, while we like our little rodent, his upkeep can’t compare with a night out at the movies.
+Next, we added a “pet food & supplies” category for expenses related to our dog, Toby.
+We used to put such expenses in our entertainment budget, but honestly, while we love our little guy, his upkeep can’t compare with a night out at the movies.
 It seemed like an unfair weight on our entertainment budget to put his expenses there.

 Whether you’re struggling financially or thriving, a budget will help you use money with greater effectiveness, peace of mind, and joy.
 If you have questions about how to set up or use a budget, please ask.
 I’d love to help you put this powerful tool to use.